|

 A

-as i know.
-Note that Sylvers engaments otherwise as instrumentalist
+as far as i know.
+Note that Sylvers engaments otherwise

-and arranger for example are not listed here.
+as instrumentalist and arranger for example are not listed

 If